Your Dublin Travel Guide – Amazing things to see and do

-The great thing about Dublin is the city is very compact making it a nice place to walk around from one attraction to the next.
-Dublin also has a good public transport system that will help you get to those trickery locations that you can’t walk to.
+The great thing about Dublin is that the city is very compact making it easy to walk around from one attraction to the next.
+Dublin also has a good public transport system that will help you get to those trickier locations that you can’t walk to.
 Make sure that you take full advantage of the hop-on and off buses as it will help make travelling easier.

 Also, a helpful tip would be to invest in a Dublin Pass or Leap Visitor Card as you can get money off travel.
 As well as a discount on many other amazing things that you’ll not want to pass up.
 Dublin can be quite an expensive city so these passes with be quite beneficial.

-Definitely, recommend if you can to not drive around the city as it can be pretty difficult to get good parking spots.
+We also recommend to avoid driving around the city if you can as it can be pretty difficult to get good parking spots.
 It’s never fun to be waiting in traffic while on a trip away to somewhere new.

 How Long to Visit Dublin